Teketeke (film): Plot

 The next night, Kana places a bouquet at the site of Ayaka's death.
 She hears Ayaka call her name and turns to see Teke Teke, who begins to chase her.
 Kana runs into Utsumi, who helps her escape on his bicycle.
 Kana conducts research about Teke Teke at a library, where she sees her cousin Rie Hirayama.
 Rie informs Kana that anyone who encounters Teke Teke and survives is said to die three days later.

-They visit a scholar in Kakogawa, who tells them of a woman who committed suicide in 1948 by jumping off of an overpass in Mikasa-cho.
+The girls visit a scholar in Kakogawa, who tells them of a woman who committed suicide in 1948 by jumping off of an overpass in Mikasa-cho.
 The scholar's assistant, Takeda, leads them to the daughter of a landlord who lived in that area.
-She tells Kana, Rie, and Takeda that the woman who killed herself was a nurse named Kashima Reiko, who was assaulted and raped by an American soldier.
+She tells Kana, Rie and Takeda that the woman who killed herself was a nurse named Reiko Kashima, who had been raped by an American soldier.
 Traumatized, Kashima associated the color red with the bleeding she experienced during the incident and discarded all red objects in her sight as a result.

 Afterward, Takeda informs Kana and Rie of rumors he heard in middle school, which told of a memorial built for Kashima in Mikasa-cho, which has since fallen over.
 Rie, who reveals that she also encountered Teke Teke not long after Kana did, drives to Mikasa-cho by nightfall with the help of directions given by Takeda.
 There, Kana and Rie discover the fallen memorial in a forested area.
 They lift the memorial back into its original position, and after returning to Rie's red car, Kana and Rie notice Teke Teke behind them in the road.
 They soon abandon the vehicle, removing red clothes and accessories from themselves as they run away.
 Rie accidentally cuts her head on a branch, causing her to bleed.
 Teke Teke jumps at Rie, slicing her in two, and appears to rush towards Kana.
-Sometime later, a group of children walks and discusses rumors about Kashima, and Teke Teke runs behind them.
+Sometime later, a group of children walks and discusses rumors about Kashima and Teke Teke runs behind them.